Shadowmer/Shadowmer/README.md

 - 👀 I’m interested in game development and cybersecurity
 - 🌱 I’m currently learning Python and C#
 - 💞️ I’m looking to collaborate on any project that brings efficiency to a process or a fun game
-- 📫 How to reach me: aostovic@dreampixels.games
+- 📫 How to reach me: shadowmer@dreampixels.games
 - 😄 Pronouns: Not sure what this is (English not my native language)
 - ⚡ Fun fact: I am very talented when it comes to music, it takes me a few hours to learn to play an instrument.
 I have very little interest in that though.